olliw42/mLRS-docu/docs/PARAMETERS.md

 Brief description of the parameters for configuring mLRS.
 The parameters fall into three categories:

-1. Parameters common to the Tx module and receiver.
+1. Parameters common to the Tx module and receiver (common parameters).
 These need to be configured to be identical for both, in order for a connection to be possible.
 For an arbitrary receiver, this can be achieved by binding the receiver to the Tx module.

 2. Parameters only for the Tx module (Tx parameters).

 3. Parameters only for the receiver (Rx parameters).

-All parameters are configured via the Tx module, by using the CLI or the mLRS configuration Lua script (or the OLED if available).
+All parameters are configured via the Tx module, by using the CLI or the mLRS Lua script (or the OLED if available).
 If no receiver is connected, then the Rx parameters cannot be configured.

 Depending on the specific mLRS hardware, it may happen that some parameters are not available or that for a parameter some options are not available.

+***Notes***:
+- When the common parameters are equal for both the Tx module and receiver, the Tx module and receiver are said to be "bound".
+They then are able to establish a connection.
+- When the common parameters are not equal, i.e., Tx module and receiver are not bound, then they cannot establish a connection.

 ## Common Parameters ##